BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 ::: warning

 You can only set one window insets listener for a `View`, repeatedly set listeners will be overwritten by the last one.

+`handleOnWindowInsetsChanged` also calls `removeWindowInsetsListener` before setting its own listener, so it will replace the current listener and animation callback on the target `View`.

 :::